 In the initial design meeting we vowed to steer clear of old cliches, swapping village fete competition stalls for trendy apartment cupboards.
 Mama’s got marms, and it was time to let people know.

-Our approach was to pair a punchy, contemporary colour palette with shapes and patterns lifted from mid-century design.
+Our approach was to pair a punchy, contemporary colour palette with the shapes and patterns of mid-century design.
 This tongue and cheek nod to British culinary nostalgia was right on brand for Mama Bear, respecting the history behind their product but looking to the future.
 Bright colours and retro-gradient styles create a language that is more Cream 1990 Dance Classics than 60s faded tupperware.

 When competing for attention on shelves, we went bold.
 We kept the packaging simple, minimal and punchy.
 The hand-written sharpie-style typography alludes to the small-batch origins of Mama Bear.

 Our label design is versatile and will allow Mama Bear to expand the range as the business grows, with room in the language to incorporate limited editions or collabs as and when.

 Mama Bear had a range of marmalades, each with their own individual taste profiles.
 The product names put a fresh spin on these traditional flavours.
 Each marmalade had its own colour palette and corresponding illustrations that characterised the flavours locked away.
 Side by side, the customer can instantly gather all the information about the product range without batting an eyelid.

 This packaging was captured wonderfully by Amy Heycock photography.